Ayurvedic Health || Healing Vata

 NERVOUS SYSTEM

-Vata has a profound influence on the nervous system, regulating the communication between neurons.
-This makes Vata pivotal for mental functions, but also implicated if there is nervousness or difficulty concentrating.
-To support and calm the nervous system use grounding practices and meditation like the one below.
+Vata has a profound influence on the nervous system, regulating neuronal communication.
+This makes Vata pivotal for mental functions, but it is also implicated in nervousness and difficulty concentrating.
+To support and calm the nervous system, use grounding practices and meditation, such as the one below.

 Meditation for Grounding Vata: